Skip to main content

 LGA1150 5th Generation CPUs (Broadwell 14nm)

-There were only two hard to find socket capable desktop CPUs but notably both were low power none-vPro versions (possibly never released in retail versions):
+There were only two hard to find socket capable desktop CPUs, but notably, both were low-power none-vPro versions (possibly never released in retail versions):

 Here is the limited range of LGA1150